GaviBurgin/P-Projects/README.md

 # P-Projects

-This repository is for my **real-world quantitative projects**, focused on using the real-world measure (P) to address practical finance problems.
+This repository is for my **real-world quantitative projects**, focused on exploring finance and finacial engineering under the real-world measure (P).
 These projects reflect actual probabilities based on historical data and incorporating investor preferences.
-I aim to explore areas such as portfolio optimization, market analysis, and risk management.
-As I gain experience, I'll continue adding projects that tackle pressing challenges in finance and related fields.
+I will cover areas such as portfolio optimization, market analysis, and risk management.
+As I gain experience, I'll continue adding projects in finance and related fields.

 ## 📘 Current Projects